 Of course, there are other choices between these two examples.
 And, depending on age and other circumstances, premiums could be vastly different.
 (Related: How much does life insurance cost?)

-Additionally, riders can be attached to whole life insurance policies that can offer a range of additional benefits, like funds for long-term care or additional insurance coverage in later years.
+Additionally, riders can be attached to whole life insurance policies that can offer a range of additional benefits, like a source of funds for long-term care or additional insurance coverage in later years.
 (Related: Understanding riders)

 A MassMutual financial professional can help lay out the options, generate illustrations, and discuss ways that they might apply to an individual situation.
 (Need a financial professional?
 Find one here)

-In the end, the ability to strike this balance makes whole life insurance a versatile financial asset that offers not only protection, but also the opportunity for asset accumulation and tax diversification.
+In the end, the ability to strike this balance makes whole life insurance a versatile financial asset that offers not only protection, but also the opportunity for cash value accumulation and can help with tax diversification of income sources.
 Where the balance falls depends on the particular whole life policy chosen.

 Discover more from MassMutual …